XyonX/PropertyFinder/src/PropertyFinder.Backend/notes.md

 If you want, I can also show a **direct mapping of common npm commands to dotnet CLI commands**, so it feels more like Node.js when you switch.

 Do you want me to do that?

+//DTOS ARE USE TO PUT CONSTRAINSTS ON THE ENDPOINT
+//REPOSITORY HANDLE THE RUNNING QUARIES ON THE SERVER SO TO PERFORM ANY DATABSE OPERATIOIN RATHER DOING DIRECTLY OME HTE SERVER WE USE REPOSOTY